BalaclavaLab/docker-interstellar/README.md

 Put your secrets.yml and .boto files to some "secrets" directory and run container as:

-`docker run -d  --volume "$PWD"/secrets:/usr/src/interstellar/secrets balaclavalab/docker-interstellar`
+`docker run --volume "$PWD"/secrets:/usr/src/interstellar/secrets balaclavalab/docker-interstellar`